NFL moving London, Mexico City games back to US stadiums - WHIZ News

 Opponents had not been announced.

+The NFL said in a statement Monday that “in order for the entire season to be played in NFL teams’ stadia under consistent protocols focused on the well-being of players, personnel and fans … Commissioner Roger Goodell made this decision after consultation with our clubs, national and local governments, the NFL Players Association, medical authorities and international stadium partners.”

-The NFL has staged regular-season matches in London every year since 2007.
+The NFL has staged regular-season games in London every year since 2007.
 Since 2013, the Jaguars have hosted one game there each season.

+“While the NFL’s many fans in London, the U.K. and Europe will obviously be disappointed by this news, it is absolutely the right decision to ensure the safety of everyone involved in the sport,” London Mayor Sadiq Khan said.
+“I know that the NFL remains fully committed to London and I look forward to welcoming NFL teams back to the capital in 2021.”

 Mexico City has had a regular-season game in 2016, 2017 and 2019.